 Combined with our body sizes and fashion tastes constantly changing it’s quite likely you have some clothes you never intend to wear again, but there they still sit at the back of your wardrobe.

-Fortunately, there are a number of clothes selling platforms these days.
+Fortunately, there are several clothes selling platforms these days.
 It’s just a matter of picking the right one to sell your old clothes so you get the best price as well as sell them quickly and easily, and in some cases for no fees.